espocrm/espocrm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Feature requests are not desired at the moment.
-Need to polish the system.
-For high-level features, consider creating feature requests on the forum.
+about: For high-level features, consider creating feature requests on the forum.
 For low-level (framework) – here on GitHub.
 title: ''
 labels: ''
 assignees: ''